satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 This is it, we arrive in type checking land 🌈

 ## Analyzing the properties
-We can access every property of the given type through `mainObjectType.getProperties()` and then find the name of the property but also the name of the type.
+We can access every property of the given type through `mainObjectType.getProperties()` and then find the name of the property as well as the name of the type.

 ```typescript
 const [propertyWithTypeAlias] = mainObjectType.getProperties();